-Once the cause of your specific TMJ ear pain is discovered, your dentist in Beverly, MA can offer many different options for treatment.
-Often treatment requires nothing more than hot and cold compresses, muscle relaxants or pain relievers.
+Once the cause of your specific TMJ ear pain is discovered, your dentist can offer many different options for treatment which can sometimes require nothing more than hot and cold compresses, muscle relaxants or pain relievers.
 A specially designed night-guard designed to prevent tooth-grinding may also provide substantial relief.
-Surgery may help as well, but should be considered last after all other treatment options have failed.
+In extreme cases surgery may help as well, but should be considered last after all other treatment options have failed.

-Dr. Polan specializes in neuromuscular dentistry and the treatment of TMJ ear pain.
-In addition to his 25 years of experience serving the North Shore, Dr. Polan has received extensive training at the Somnomed Academy of Dental Sleep Medicine and the Allentown Pain center.
-His experienced and friendly staff will explain the possible causes of your pain and work with you to decide the best course of action for your unique situation and eventual recovery.
+Dr. Benjamin Polan in Beverly, MA specializes in neuromuscular dentistry and the treatment of TMJ ear pain.
+His experienced and friendly staff will explain the possible causes of your pain and work with you to decide the best course of action for your unique situation and guide you on your journey to recovery.